qdm12/Devops_RESTful/README.md

 - You can use the Chrome extension `Postman` for example to send RESTful requests such as `POST`.
 Install it [here](https://chrome.google.com/webstore/detail/postman/fhbjgbiflinjbdggehcddcbncdddomop?hl=en).
 - To user Swagger API calls, simply change the `"host":"portfolioMgmt.bluemix.net"` to `"host":"localhost:5000"` in the `static/swagger/specification/portfoliomgmt.js` file. **Don't forget to put it back before PUSHING on github!** (refer to the readme.md in `static/` for more information)

+## Run it from a docker container
+- Create a docker image by using a Dockerfile and then build the image using docker build -t container_name .
+- Run the docker image by entering docker run --rm -p 5000:5000 --link redis image-name.
+Don't forget to link redis.
+- You can check if your container is running by using docker ps -a
+- Access the running conatiner  with your browser at [localhost:5000](localhost:5000).
+- Once you are satisfied with the running container, time to push it to cloud.
+- Login into the bluemix server twice.
+First using cf login and second using cf ic login.
+- Make sure that you have cloud foundry IBM containers plugin installed in your vagrant.
+Vagrantfile should take care of that.
+If not install it manually using command echo Y | cf install-plugin https://static-ice.ng.bluemix.net/ibm-containers-linux_x64
+- Create your namespace cf ic namespace set yournamespace
+- Tag the docker image on vagrant that you created with the remote container name registry.ng.bluemix.net/yournamespace/container_name
+- Push this tagged version of your container to bluemix using command cf ic push remote_container_name
+- At this point you will have your docker image showing on the bluemix page.
+Click on that to create a container from it.
+- Access the URL showing as Routes under group details to access the running container on cloud. [http://portfoliocontainer.mybluemix.net/](http://portfoliocontainer.mybluemix.net/)

 ## For ongoing work, please refer to this page:
 [https://github.com/rofrano/nyu-homework-2](https://github.com/rofrano/nyu-homework-2)
 - PART 1: Deploy the service in Docker Containers on Bluemix (submit URL of service on Bluemix)